Lyon Hotels 2026: 49 Real Stays From £42

 -

 Fête des Lumières, early December — if your dates allow it, this is genuinely worth building a trip around.
 For four nights, the entire city becomes an open-air light installation, with major projections on Place des Terreaux, the cathedral, and buildings across Vieux Lyon and the Presqu'île.
-Book hotels 4–6 months ahead — this is Lyon's single busiest week of the year.
+Book hotels 4–6 months ahead — this is Lyon's single busiest week of the year, and even the budget appart-hotel tier fills up.

 Beyond the Hotels: 15 Best Things to Do in Lyon (2026)